Recommended image size dimensions

 If you need to, resize your image

-First, you'll want an image that's around 1200px wide, especially for our Image Sliders.
+First, you'll want an image that's around 1200px wide, especially for our Banner Image Gallery sliders.
 If your image is larger than that, use Preview (Mac) or Paint (Windows) to resize (not crop) down to a more workable size.

 Either will let you resize by pixels, and should "constrain dimensions" so when you change the width, the height will change proportionately.